ianclawson/Delta-iPac-Edition/README.md

     - No -- The bundle ID is different, so this will be treated as a _separate_ app by iOS and AltStore.
 - Will it automatically pull in my games/saves from Delta?
     - No -- because it's treated as a separate app from Delta, you'll need to reimport any games/saves you want in this iPac edition yourself.
-- Where is the Delta Sync functionality?
-    - Syncing is currently **NOT** supported.
-I encountered technical difficulties while attempting to get this edition's syncing to coexist with mainline Delta's syncing on the same device.
-It's possible I'll address this in the future, but I can't any promises.
 - There are some weird graphical bugs in the Delta menus, what's going on?
     - This IPA was built against the iOS 15 SDK -- and iOS 15 introduced some under-the-hood changes to how Navigation Bars and Menu Bars work -- so there are some graphical hiccups in the menus.
 I currently don't have the time to look into fixing it, so please consider this expected behavior for this iPac Edition 😉
 - Why release a build of your PRs?